Hiking Project Logo

 Need to Know

 During periods of high visitation, the parking area may be completely full from mid-morning to late afternoon.
+Check the weather forecast prior to heading out.
+Flash floods in a narrow canyon can be deadly.

 Description

 The journey into Capitol Gorge begins by passing directly through the picnic ramada.
 For about .3 miles, there is a trail on the left side of the canyon.
 A short ways after the ramada, the trail leads to a small petroglyph panel marked by a post on the left.
 The images have weathered considerably over time, but at least seven anthropomorphs can be discerned.
+Please do not touch the images, as natural oils from your hands can damage the site.

-Less than a 100 yards farther on, look across the canyon high on the south wall to find the carefully carved names of six surveyors who worked here in 1911.
+Less than 100 yards farther on, look across the canyon high on the south wall to find the carefully carved names of six surveyors who worked here in 1911.
 As the bench-like feature you've been hiking on begins to narrow, a short section of old pavement remains.
 Where the trail ends and the route leads down the wash, frequent floods prevented any further paving.

 The canyon quickly constricts, and the next half mile is quite scenic.
 The lower walls are close and sheer, with steep Navajo slopes rising another thousand feet above.
 For most people, a short and comfortable bit of hiking will get them to the Pioneer Register, which is preceded by a sign on the right.
 The two primary panels of the register are on the left, just beyond the sign.
 Most of the names are inscribed in the rock, but some are painted in black.